 Can a bunch of flowers trigger hay fever symptoms?

-In very rare cases, people may have a slight allergic reaction to the pollen in a bunch of flowers.
-Some people, though, may find the smell of cut flowers can trigger asthma symptoms.
+Some people may find the smell of cut flowers can trigger asthma symptoms.

 It's difficult to avoid pollen completely, but there are a number of ways you can reduce the risk of pollen affecting you.

 1. Take the asthma attack risk checker.
 Most people don't think they're at risk of a potentially fatal asthma attack.
 Around 75% of emergency hospital admissions could be preventable with better management and support.
 In just 60 seconds, it will reveal your risk of having an asthma attack and tell you how you can reduce it.